Contact Us OPENING TIMES Monday to Saturday from

 Short week breaks:

 Mondays from 3 pm (2 pm at Redon).
-You will embark between 4 pm (2pm at Redon) and 6 pm and you must be back by 9 am or 2 pm on Friday depending on the base.
+You will embark between 4 pm (2pm at Redon) and 6 pm and you must be back by 9 am on Friday.

 Except for long holidays (more than 2 weeks), you won’t need to add any fuel during the trip.
 In case of very long holidays, we will come and fill the boat up ourselves.

 Deposit: The amount varies depending on the category of your boat.
 The deposit is paid before embarking to cover damage excess and will be refunded when you return, unless the boat or its equipment has been damaged.
-Please note this deposit is obligatory even if you take out the optional ‘assurance croisière plus’.
+Please note this deposit is obligatory even if you take out the optional ‘Bond redemtion insurance’.

 Cancellation: Cancellation insurance allows you to receive a refund of the sums paid should you cancel your holiday (see the Terms and Conditions of Hire).